RigatoniAlfredo/AsciiToVideo/README.md

 ## HOW TO USE

-Arguments:
+Required Arguments:

 *-i/--input*: Specifies the video to be converted.

+Optional Arguments:

 *-s/--size*: Specifies the width (in pixels) of the final output video.
+Defaults to 1280.

 *-f/--font-size*: Specifies the font size to be used for the ASCII characters.
+Defaults to 12.

-*-c/--color*: Determines whether or not to output the final video in color.
-If set to `1`, includes audio.
-If set to any other number, does not include audio.
+*-c/--color*: If passed, output the final video in color.

-*-a/--audio*: Determines whether or not to include audio in the final video.
-Works the same was as the `color` argument.
+*-a/--audio*: If passed, include audio in the final video.

-I find that a size of 1280 and a font size of 12 works well.
+*--vp9*: If passed, output WEBM using the VP9.
+Otherwise, outputs in VP8.